Yandex Cloud

 Note

-After disabling a model, the corresponding object is kept in the Yandex Object Storage bucket.
+After you disable a model, the relevant object remains in the Yandex Object Storage bucket.
 If you no longer need this model object, you can delete it.

 Management console